 The Centennial State is unbeatable for outdoor activities.
 Colorado is the best place to connect with nature, from mountain biking to hiking and skiing.

 The Rockies is a national treasure and an iconic national park in the USA.
-The mountain peaks pierce the skyline, replete with glacial lakes, meadows, and an abundance of flora and fauna.
+The mountain peaks pierce the skyline, replete with glacial lakes, meadows, and abundant flora and fauna.
 The park is the subject of many movies and documentaries and is busy all year round.

 Summer activities include: